Anwarvic/extra-collections/docs/source/index.rst

 🤝 Contribution guidelines
 ---------------------------
-If you want to contribute to extra-collections, be sure to review the :ref:`contribution_guidelines`.
+If you want to contribute to extra-collections, be sure to review the `contribution_guidelines <./contribution.html>`_.
 By participating, you are expected to uphold this code.

 This project uses GitHub issues for tracking requests and bugs, questions and even discussion.
 Please, if you have any question, direct it to Stack Overflow